 Historic Boston-Edison Association has been able to provide quality concerts in our beautiful homes for the last seven years as a result of generous donations from our sponsors and advertisers.
 Our house concert series attracts a diverse audience from all over metro Detroit and Canada.
 This is a great opportunity to advertise to this group in our "Sounds of Music" program booklet.
 Or perhaps you'd consider giving a sponsorship donation (tax-deductible).
-Advertisers and sponsors earn free concert tickets.
-Information about advertising and sponsorship opportunities will be available here shortly.
+For more information about advertising and sponsorship opportunities, download our Sounds of Music Sponsorship Form.

 Tickets for each concert are $45 per person or $40 per person if purchasing all three concerts.
 Tickets are ADVANCE SALE ONLY, no tickets at the door.
 PLEASE NOTE: Tickets price will increase to $55 per person or $50 per person if purchasing all three concerts within 10 days of the scheduled concert (see Eventbrite link for details).
 Home addresses where concerts will take place will be provided with ticket purchase.